Use the Council’s Simple Search link for their Public Access Register to find information about Croydon’s planning applications.

 Meat Packers Site, Cherry Orchard Road

-Planning Application 18/03320/FUL Decision approved November 2019: Demolition of the existing buildings, erection of a 7 to 9 storey building to provide 120 residential units and associated amenity space, hard and soft landscaping, boundary treatment, refuse storage, cycle parking and car parking with associated vehicle accesses.
+Planning Application 18/03320/FUL Decision approved November 2019: Demolition of the existing buildings, erection of a 7 to 9-storey building to provide 120 residential units and associated amenity space, hard and soft landscaping, boundary treatment, refuse storage, cycle parking and car parking with associated vehicle accesses.

-Morello Quarters, Cherry Orchard Road, (Twin Towers)
+Morello Quarters, Cherry Orchard Road (Twin Towers)

 Cherry Orchard Gardens

 The 2011 planning application was never acted upon.
 The site continued to lay empty until a new application was submitted in 2017 and approved in 2018 for a five to nine-storey building, which will provide 118 units for shared ownership and social rent and will be owned by Clarion Housing Association.
 Local Councillors successfully protected the Plane Trees from being cut down as part of the planning approval, which was an improvement on the 2011 application, which, if implemented, would have seen all the Plane trees cut down.
-Instead, the building has been set back at the junction of Oval Road and Cherry Orchard Road to create a small pocket park for residents in the area to enjoy, whilst protecting the Plane Trees.
+Instead, the building has been set back at the junction of Oval Road and Cherry Orchard Road to create a small pocket park for residents to enjoy, protecting the Plane Trees.

 30-38 Addiscombe Road